BuildEmpire/apartment/README.md

 All commands for apartment are available within artisan.

-Apartment uses the same process to manage migrations as in Lumen, which is with the artisan migration commands:
+Apartment uses the same process to manage migrations as in Laravel, which is with the artisan migration commands:

 ```
 migrate